GracjanGoral/When-All-Options-Are-Wrong/README.md

 - **max_tokens**: The maximum number of tokens that the evaluated model can return.

-- **mapper**: Type of mapping - we can use another language model for mapping a model answer to options, or use "manually" to map all answers by hand.
+- **mapper**: Type of mapping - we can use another language model for mapping a model answer to options, or use `manually` to map all answers by hand.

 - **mapper_temperature**: Temperature of the model for mapping.
 If mapping is done `manually`, this is not used.